Ynn/selfstar/exercises/follow-me.md

 }
 {/code}

-Implements this service so that the energy consumption of a room does not exceed the given maximum.
+Implement this service so that the energy consumption of a room does not exceed the given maximum.
-In that purpose, you should create a new member variable :
+To this end, you should create a new member variable:
 {code lang="java"}
 /**
 * The maximum energy consumption allowed in a room in Watt: